tbuckley/evals-pwa/README.md

 The code is run inside a sandboxed iframe with `<script type="module">`.
 You can import libraries from a CDN, but you cannot reference other files in your directory.

+Note: Currently, every javascript assertion will be instantiated once per test case using it.
+In future we plan to only instantiate each unique script a single time and reuse it across test cases.
+Please avoid creating any global state that would affect following test cases.

 ### Runs

 When you run tests, they will be saved in a `runs/` folder within your selected folder.